hikeventures/hikeventures.github.io/_posts/reviews/2016-11-30-lundhags-makke-pant.markdown

 <!--more-->

 Did you know that the name Makke derives from a mountain in Jämtland in Sweden called Makkene?
 The name should probably reflect the environment where the Makke pant can be worn.
-The pictures in this review are showing Konstantin who was wearing the Makke pant this year on his trips in France, Finland, Poland, Japan, Russia and Sweden.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/30599071944/in/dateposted-public/" title="Lundhags Makke Pants (1)"><img src="https://c1.staticflickr.com/6/5481/30599071944_58f3d03804_k.jpg" width="2048" height="1536" alt="Lundhags Makke Pants (1)"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>